ML-Dev-Alex/Isolate-objects-from-the-background-of-photos-using-python-and-opencv/README.md

 <hr>

 How to use: Put a folder called card-pairs in the same folder as this solution.

   <img width="400" src="same_folder.png">

-Use the proper naming conventions:
+Use the proper naming conventions:\n

   <img width="400" src="naming_conventions.png">